NatLabRockies/SAM/doc/source/revenue/revenue.rst

 * Revenue from capacity payments

-For some projects, the power price may be adjusted by :doc:`Time of Delivery Factors <tod_factors>`.
+For some projects, the power price may be adjusted by :doc:`Time of Delivery Factors <revenue_tod_factors>`.

 :doc:`Industrial Process Heat (IPH <revenue_iph>`) systems, earn revenue through sales of heat.